chethan/code_contests/Notes.md

 #Numbers

 - Check your solution for 0 and negative numbers
 - Look for overflow and use bigger primitive if necessary

+#Strings

+- Rabin Karp algorithm is efficient for string search and certain palindrome problems